 His father died in 1918, and it turned out that his shoemaking business was insolvent.

 Howard Florey continued his medical studies thanks to scholarships.
 In 1921, he graduated as top student and was awarded a Rhodes Scholarship for the University of Oxford.
 He served as the ship’s doctor on the long voyage to the UK.

 A Decade of Learning: UK and USA

 Having voyaged to the other side of the world, Florey immediately embarked on another major journey, an intellectual one, working in various locations, studying several disciplines, and carrying out increasingly sophisticated research work.

 - In 1923, he gained a first class degree in Physiology from Oxford and developed a new method to place transparent windows in living tissues.
 He traveled as medical officer on an expedition to the Arctic.

 - In 1924, at Cambridge, he researched blood flow changes taking place in thrombosis.

-- In 1925, he was awarded a Rockefeller fellowship taking him to Philadelphia to learn microsurgical methods, then Chicago to study mucus secretion.
+- In 1925, he was awarded a Rockefeller fellowship taking him to Philadelphia to learn microsurgical methods and to Chicago to study mucus secretion.